robot-descriptions/robot_descriptions.py/README.md

 from robot_descriptions import my_robot_description
 ```

-The import will automatically download and cache the robot description, if you don't have it already.
-The submodule then exports the following paths:
+The import will automatically download the robot description if you don't have it already, and cache it to a local directory.
+The submodule then provides the following paths:

 <dl>
     <dt>